valentjn/vscode-ltex/pages/docs/settings.md

 *Example:* `"http://localhost:8081/"`

-*Default:* `null`
+*Default:* `""`

 ## `ltex.java.path`

-If this setting is `null` and LTeX could not find Java on your computer, LTeX automatically downloads a Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)), stores it in the folder of the extension, and uses it to run ltex-ls.
+If set to an empty string and LTeX could not find Java on your computer, LTeX automatically downloads a Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)), stores it in the folder of the extension, and uses it to run ltex-ls.
 You can point this setting to an existing Java installation on your computer to use that installation instead.
 Use the same path as you would use for the `JAVA_HOME` environment variable (it usually contains `bin` and `lib` subdirectories, amongst others).
 Changes require reloading the Visual Studio Code window to take effect.

 *Type:* `string`

-*Default:* `null`
+*Default:* `""`

 ## `ltex.java.initialHeapSize`